dotnet/docs/docs/framework/windows-workflow-foundation/conceptual-overview.md

 ## In This Section
  [Windows Workflow Overview](overview.md)
- Describes the foundation that enables users to create system or human workflows in their applications written for Windows Vista, [!INCLUDE[wxp](../../../includes/wxp-md.md)], Windows Server 2003, and Windows Server 2008 operating systems.
+ Describes the foundation that enables users to create system or human workflows in their applications written for Windows Vista, Windows XP, Windows Server 2003, and Windows Server 2008 operating systems.

  [Fundamental Windows Workflow Concepts](fundamental-concepts.md)
  Describes fundamental concepts used in Windows Workflow Foundation development that may be new to some developers.